Evidence of the Effectiveness of Psychodynamic Therapy: What is it and How can it Help?

 • 1973: The American Psychiatric Association passes vote to declassify homosexuality as a disorder

-While innovations in the treatment of mental disorders using psychodynamic and other therapies continue to this day, it is always edifying and enlightening to explore its evolution and history.
+While innovations in the treatment of mental health conditions using psychodynamic and other therapies continue to this day, it is always edifying and enlightening to explore its evolution and history.

 A triptych of black and off-white abstract art, with the two outer panels featuring images that appear to be rocks stacked on top of each other, and the inner panel curved maze-like lines